top of page

 ReInvestWealth is the best AI bookkeeping software in Canada and USA.

-A key highlight is the Preferred Rewards for Business program, which offers valuable perks like waived account fees, boosted credit card rewards, and discounts on various banking services for loyal customers.
+A key highlight is the Preferred Rewards for Business program.
+This program offers valuable perks like waived account fees, boosted credit card rewards, and discounts on various banking services for loyal customers.
 Business owners who also have Merrill investment accounts can benefit even more through integrated financial management and bonus rewards.

 The account comes with a monthly fee, but it can be waived by meeting basic activity requirements or maintaining a certain level of engagement with Bank of America’s business products.